School of Medicine and UVA Programs

 Thelma R. Swortzel Collaborative Research Award

 This program, initiated in 2004, provides support for innovative research collaborations in the areas of ear, eye, heart, or cancer.
 Its goal is to support collaborative research that is translational, addresses unmet clinical needs, and leads to improvements in health care.
-Most recent deadline (see RFP): May 4, 2015; the next call for proposals will be in Spring 2016.
+The current deadline (see RFP) is July 22, 2016.
 Program contact: Dr. Steven Wasserman (243-7088).

 - 2012: Stephen Culp (Urology), Shayn Peirce-Cottler (BME) – TNF and NFkB signaling in targeted therapy resistance in renal cell carcinoma.